gilcrest/diygoapi/README.md

 }
 ```

-This struct uses [type embedding](https://golang.org/doc/effective_go.html#embedding), which allows the `Server` struct to take on all the properties of the `Env` struct from the `env module` (things like database setup, logger, multiplexer, etc.), but also allows for extending the struct with API-specific methods for routing logic and handlers.
+The `Server` struct uses [type embedding](https://golang.org/doc/effective_go.html#embedding), which allows it to take on all the properties of the `Env` struct from the `env module` (things like database setup, logger, multiplexer, etc.), but also allows for extending the struct with API-specific methods for routing logic and handlers.

 The `Env` struct in the env module has the following structure:

 ```go
 // Env struct stores common environment related items